osrf-migration/vrx-wiki/tutorials.md

 1. Example Environments: These tutorials illustrate bringing up example environments within Gazebo as a starting point for development.

     * [Sand Island Basic](https://bitbucket.org/osrf/vrx/wiki/tutorials/Sand_Island_Basic): A simple base world, similar to the RobotX venue, with a WAM-V model.
     * [VRX](https://bitbucket.org/osrf/vrx/wiki/tutorials/ExampleVrx): Example of a specific WAM-V and sensor configuration similar to what teams have used for RobotX.
-Also illustrates using RVIZ.
+Also illustrates using RViz.
     * [VRX Tasks 2019](https://bitbucket.org/osrf/vrx/wiki/tutorials/vrx_tasks_2019): Individual tasks for 2019 VRX competition

 1. Simulation Interfaces: Connecting to VRX API